trackme518/app_manager/README.md

 # App Manager
 Web based manager to start and stop apps and commands.
+The App Manager starts server and you can control it from website from any device, that can reach the main PC, where the App Manager is running.
+On Windows it uses Windows Job Object and on Linux PID processes tracking to eventually stop all the processes, when requsted.

 ## Install
 Just download [latest release](https://github.com/trackme518/app_manager/releases).